The Ultimate Guide to Customizing Shadcn UI Components Without Breaking Design Systems

 Now for the practical stuff.
 Here are the techniques I use most often:

-The secret to great color customization is understanding HSL values.
-Shadcn uses HSL because it's much easier to create consistent color scales.
+The secret to great color customization is understanding OKLCH values.
+Shadcn/ui now uses OKLCH because it provides perceptual uniformity and makes it easier to create consistent color scales.

 :root {